Glossary

 Femme

 (Adj./Noun) A (traditionally) feminine woman.
-Historically used in the lesbian community to refer to a feminine lesbian, and especially a feminine lesbian who is attracted to masculine or butch lesbians.
+Historically used in the lesbian community to refer to a feminine lesbian.
 This term is increasingly used by other LGBTQ+ people to describe gender expressions that claim and/or disrupt traditional constructs of femininity.
 Learn More

 Feminine-of-center